Root beer

 Root beer is a North American beverage traditionally made using the root bark of the sassafras tree Sassafras albidum or the sarsaparilla vine Smilax ornata (also used to make a soft drink called sarsaparilla) as the primary flavor.
 It started out as a type of small beer that was brewed.
-Now root beer is typically a soft drink manufactured to be typically, but not exclusively, non-alcoholic, caffeine-free, sweet, and carbonated.
+Today, root beer is usually a sweet, carbonated soft drink that is generally non-alcoholic and caffeine-free.
 It usually has a thick and foamy head.

-Since safrole, a key component of sassafras, was banned by the U.S. Food and Drug Administration in 1960 due to its carcinogenicity, most commercial root beers have been flavored using artificial sassafras flavoring, but a few (e.g. Hansen's) use a safrole-free sassafras extract.
+Since safrole, a key component of sassafras, was banned by the US Food and Drug Administration in 1960 due to its carcinogenicity, most commercial root beers have been flavored using artificial sassafras flavoring, but a few (e.g. Hansen's) used a safrole-free sassafras extract.
 There are many major root beer producers.
 A common use is to add vanilla ice cream to make a root beer float.

 History

 Root beer has been drunk in the United States since at least the eighteenth century.
 It has been sold in confectionery stores since at least the 1840s, and written recipes for root beer have been documented since the 1830s.
 In the nineteenth century, it was often consumed hot and was often used with medicinal intent.
 It was combined with soda as early as the 1850s; at that time it was sold as a syrup rather than a ready-made beverage.

 Beyond its aromatic qualities, the medicinal benefits of sassafras were well known to both Native Americans and Europeans, and druggists began marketing root beer for its medicinal qualities.